albertopeam/Android-Infrastructure/README.md

 An use case is a piece of code that executes an operation and returns a result.
 This operation will be executed in a background thread.
 The result will be posted to main thread.
-We will need to pass as parameter a Lifecycle.
-This is in alpha, to get more information visit:
+We will need to pass as parameter a lifecycle, this lifecycle will handle use case cancelation in the case that the android component be destroyed.
+This lifecycle is in alpha, to get more information visit:
 [Android lifecycle](https://developer.android.com/topic/libraries/architecture/lifecycle.html)

 In this example we will only return the string converted to uppercase.